Shower approach in the simulation of ion scattering from solids: The simulation procedure

+The direct simulation of histories of collisions with the actual distribution of atom displacements is very inefficient because the number of successful scattering events in all trials is minute (as in a real beam irradiation experiment).
+The main idea that allows to increase the efficiency is a separate treatment of those displacements that result in scattering events of the ion in the direction of the detector, because this fraction of ion trajectories has a much higher probability to actually end up there.
+Moreover, by multiple sampling of such displacements for each atom the scattering flux can be increased even more.

 To implement this simple idea we use the following procedure.
-First, the impact parameter $b_i$ which corresponds to scattering from the current direction of motion into the direction to the center of the detector (see the left-hand side of Fig.~\ref{Fig1}) is determined ($i$ denotes the number of the current lattice site).
-Knowing this value, we can define the line (in the scattering plane) of atom positions necessary for such scattering.
-Then, assuming that the relevant scattering directions lie within a cone of width $\Delta\Theta$, we can define the corresponding region of impact parameters whose half-widths in the scattering plane, $\Delta b_\|$, and in the perpendicular direction, $\Delta b_\bot$, can be estimated as
+First, the impact parameter $b_i$ which corresponds to scattering into the direction to the center of the detector (see the left-hand side of Fig.~\ref{Fig1}) is determined ($i$ denotes the number of the current lattice site).
+Then, assuming that the interesting scattering directions lie within a cone of width $\Delta\Theta$, we can define the corresponding region of impact parameters whose half-widths in the scattering plane, $\Delta b_\|$, and in the perpendicular direction, $\Delta b_\bot$, can be estimated as

-In this way also a fraction of the distribution profile of atom displacements is separated, the ``hot" region.
-Then, one or several ($n$) atom positions can be drawn from this region treating it as a part of the total (Gaussian) distribution of atomic displacements; as a result a shower of ion trajectories is directed towards the detector.
+(variation of $b_\bot$ means actually a rotation of the scattering plane by an angle $\Delta \varphi\approx\Delta b/b$ with the corresponding variation of the scattering angle $\Delta\Theta=\sin\Theta\Delta\varphi$).
+These conditions separate a region close to the ion trajectory, a tube aligned with its velocity vector, and the associated fraction of the (Gaussian) distribution of atom displacements.
+Then, one or several ($n$) atom positions can be drawn according to the distribution with such cut-off.
+As a result, a ``shower" of ion trajectories is directed towards the detector.
 The remaining part of the distribution is used to continue the trajectory of the ``primary" ion.
 In such a way all possible displacements of the atom are sampled.
 Notice that the width of the shower $\Delta\Theta$ is assumed to be significantly larger then the width of the detector $\delta\Theta$.

 In the accumulated statistics, events due to ions in the showers (``secondary" ions) must contribute with weights $w_i$ given by the probability for the atom to be displaced into the ``hot" region.
-To calculate them we notice first that a probability should be adscribed also to the primary ion itself ($W_i$ before the $i$-th collision) which decreases with depth as a result of emission of the secondary ions, (trajectory ``degradation").
+To calculate the weights we notice first that a weight should be ascribed also to the primary ion itself ($W_i$ before the $i$-th collision).
+In every collision, this weight is decremented by the already considered probability to scatter into the shower cone (trajectory ``degradation").
 Then the weights $w_i$ and $W_{i+1}$ after the collision are updated as